Idea

 Creating an engaging eLearning or training is very possible without background audio.
 There are many other ways to make your content engaging.
 Here are some tips to make your eLearning or training videos engaging without background audio:

-1. Focus on visual storytelling: Visual storytelling is one of the most powerful ways of making training content engaging.
+1. Focus on visual storytelling: Visual storytelling is one of the most potent ways of making training content engaging.
 Use colorful language that tells a story by showing rather than telling.
 You can also create engaging visuals that show what is being narrated rather than telling.
-Keeping people engaged and helping them better understand your message is best done with good writing and useful visuals, not background audio.
+Keeping people engaged and helping them understand your message is best done with good writing and useful visuals, not background audio.

 3. Incorporate compelling visuals: Visuals like infographics, charts, and diagrams can make training content more engaging.
-By using visuals you can show people rather than tell.
+By using visuals, you can show people rather than tell.
 Some concepts are easier to understand with powerful visuals.

 4. Use voiceover narration: Well-written narration can be a great way to make your eLearning or training videos engaging without background audio.
 A professional voiceover artist (or just get super friendly and animated yourself!) to narrate your video can help make it even more engaging.
 You’d be amazed at what a professional can do.